aparna32/Amazon-Ops_Dashboard/README.md

 How do daily order volumes vary over time?

-Where are the operational bottlenecks affecting fulfilment performance?
+What operational bottlenecks are affecting fulfilment performance?

-The report provides a consolidated view of trends that impact customer satisfaction and operational efficiency.
+The aim is to provide a consolidated overview of metrics that influence customer satisfaction and operational efficiency.

 Tools and Technologies

 Power BI Desktop

-Data Modeling (Star Schema)

-DAX for KPI calculations
+DAX (for KPI calculations)

-SQL (table definitions and structure)
+SQL (table structure and schema definitions)

+Star schema data modeling

 CSV datasets

 GitHub for version control

-Data Model

-A star schema was implemented to ensure clean relationships and scalable reporting.
+A star schema was implemented to maintain clarity, scalability, and efficient filtering.

 Calendar (1) ───────────────┐
                              │